Yluro/cosmochlore/README.md

 ebcT-6,Edge-bicapped tetrahedron,D2d,14.335
 ````

-The `FeHS_ideal.xyz` file was produced by calling the `-i` or `--ideal` flag.
+The `FeHS_ideal.xyz` file was produced by calling the `-i`/`--ideal` flag.
 The coordinates of the ideal octahedron placed in the correct position of the structure can be extracted from it.

 <img width="411" height="355" alt="ideal reference octahedron superimposed with the problem shape" src="https://github.com/user-attachments/assets/490458e7-a4a5-4c0b-b82d-3444ace939e6" />

 _Note that ebcT-6 is a non-standard reference shape included by passing the `--ref` flag.
 See more below._

 ### Example usage of `csom`
-Running the same `FeHS.xyz` structure against the ideal octahedron and its most common tetragonal distortion:
+Running the same `FeHS.xyz` structure against the ideal octahedron symmetry `Oh` and the dihedral point group `D4h`:

 ````cmd
 cosmochlore csom FeHS.xyz -p Oh D4h -t